On This Page

 The cabin is 9x8.5 metres (log construction), is heated by a wood stove (firewood provided) and is fitted with a gray water disposal system.
 There is a galvanized steel counter for visitors to operate their camp stoves on and a pit toilet located outside the cabin.
 There is a creek adjacent to the cabin for water.
 All water should be treated or filtered prior to drinking.
 There are sleeping bunks in the cabin but no mattresses or blankets are provided.
 Visitors are expected to bring their own cooking stoves, pots, and utensils.
 Please take everything that you bring up to the cabin out with you when you leave.

-There is a backcountry fee charge of $5.00 per person per night for the age of 6yrs and older.
+There is a backcountry fee charge of $10.00 per adult (age 16+) per night and children (age 6-15) at $5.00 per night.
 It can be paid in advance to BC Parks in Smithers or deposited into a fee vault box located at the cabin.
 The money generated from the cabin will assist BC Parks with ongoing maintenance of the facility and firewood costs.

 The Joe L’Orsa Cabin was named in memory of local resident Joe L’Orsa, who spearheaded the effort to create a park in the Babines.
 This cabin was made possible through the donations of many local businesses in the area.
 Access to the cabin is via the Driftwood Road and the Silver King Trail.